8ctopus/nano-router/README.md

 ## demo

-The demo in the `demo/public` directory, start it with `php -S localhost:80` and open your browser at `http://localhost`.
+To view the demo, run `php -S localhost:80 -t demo/public/` and open your browser at `http://localhost`.

-Alternatively the demo can also be run using `docker-compose up &`.
+The demo can also be started using Docker `docker-compose up &`.

 ## install